Should You Keep or Delete Old Content in WordPress — A Balanced Guide

 In this case, you can delete or archive the post as you do with your emails.

-By default, WordPress automatically deletes anything in the Recycle Bin after 30 days, so you still have time to change and change your mind.
+By default, WordPress automatically deletes anything in the Recycle Bin after 30 days, so you still have time to change your mind.

 You must install and activate the LH Archived Post Status plugin to archive a post.
-Once started, this plugin will add a custom post status called “Archived” to your posts, pages, and custom post types.
+Once enabled, this plugin adds a custom post status called “Archived” to your posts, pages, and custom post types.

 You can archive a post or page by editing it.
-When you click the “Status” drop-down menu, you will see the new position “Archived” status.
+When you click the “Status” drop-down menu, you will see the new “Archived” status option.

 Select the “Archive” status and then click the “Update” button at the top of the page.

-Your post will be marked as archived and no longer appear on the front end of your site.
+Your post will be archived and will no longer appear on the front end of your site.
 Your website visitors can no longer see it.

-If you want to reuse the content in the future, you can edit it if necessary and then publish it by changing the post status to “Published.”
+If you plan to reuse the content later, edit it as needed, then publish it by changing the post status to “Published.”

 Whether you delete or archive a post, you should redirect the URL to a related post that is still visible on your website.
-Otherwise, your users will see a 404 page not found error message when they visit the page.
+Otherwise, your users will see a 404 Not Found error when they visit the page.

 5. Redirect deleted, archived, and unpublished posts